MicrosoftDocs/quantum-docs-pr/articles/user-guide/index.md

 # The Q# User Guide

+To do:
+- make this page the repurposing of the de-facto landing page: the index.md from the "Q# Programming Language" section

 Welcome to the Q# User Guide!
 From basic constructs to designing complex algorithms, the material herein should serve as a useful learning tool and reference as you start writing your own quantum programs.